THE CREATING HOPE ACT: THE RARE PEDIATRIC DISEASE PRIORITY REVIEW VOUCHER INCENTIVE PROGRAM

 21 U.S.C.
 360ff

-In the 20 years before the enactment of the Creating Hope Act, there had been only two initial FDA approvals for drugs to treat any pediatric cancer – Erwinase and Clofarabine.
+In the 20 years before the enactment of the Creating Hope Act, there had been only two drugs developed to expressly treat a pediatric cancer that were initially FDA approved for kids: Erwinase and Clofarabine.

 The Creating Hope Act voucher is based upon a neglected tropical disease priority review voucher program that was signed into law as a provision of the Food and Drug Administration Amendments Act of 2007.

-The criteria for a Rare Pediatric Disease Product Application are that a drug or biological product:
+The criteria for a Rare Pediatric Disease Product Application leading to a pediatric voucher are that a drug or biological product:

 - Is for the prevention or treatment of a Rare Pediatric Disease;